gusbakker/python-chess-gui/README.md

 ## Dependencies
 - Tkinter
 - python-chess
-- Stockfish (optional, for advanced AI.
-Installed separately)
+- Stockfish (optional, for advanced AI)

 ## How to Run
 1. Clone the repository.